PlanktoScope/device-pkgs/reference.md

 A package deployment's declaration of resource requirements and provided resources is also a declaration of its external interface on the Docker host.
 Currently, resources can be:

 - Docker networks
-- Port listeners on ports mapped to the host
+- Host port listeners bound to network ports on the host
 - Network services mapped to the host

 Resource requirements and provided resources are specified as a set of *identification criteria* for determining whether two provided resources have conflicting identities or whether the identity of a package deployment's required resource matches the identity of a resource provided by another package.